10 Great Coming-of-Age Novels

 Sofia Coppola’s The Virgin Suicides [1999] adapted from the novel of the same name [1993] by Jeffrey Eugenides.

-In my opinion, some of the best ever literary adaptations include Gone with the Wind [1939], Rosemary’s Baby [1968] and Harry Potter and the Philosopher’s Stone [2001], but there is still something very special about Sofia Coppola’s The Virgin Suicides, so I choose that film.
+In my opinion, some of the best ever literary adaptations include Gone with the Wind [1939], Rosemary’s Baby [1968], and Harry Potter and the Philosopher’s Stone [2001], but there is still something very special about Sofia Coppola’s The Virgin Suicides.
 It is a beautiful, haunting adaptation which remains largely faithful to the source material.
-Coppola did an amazing job conveying the suburban claustrophobia and hidden despair and tension of the girls.
+Coppola did an amazing job conveying the suburban claustrophobia, and hidden despair and tension of the girls.
 Continue reading “The Literary Adaptation Book Tag”